 One of the best-kept secrets in Buenos Aires is the Feria de Mataderos, also known as the Gaucho Markets.
 If you want a real South American experience, you can’t miss this.
 There are folk singers, dancers, gauchos on horseback, displays of horsemanship, handicrafts, and delicious food.
-It’s a jovial atmosphere and you will have a great deal of fun!
-And it’s also the perfect chance to pick up some Argentinean souvenirs from the hoards of leather goods, stone and silver jewellery, trinkets, good luck charms, wind chimes and other fun objects.
+It’s a jovial atmosphere and you’ll have a great deal of fun!
+And it’s also the perfect chance to pick up some Argentinean souvenirs from the troves of leather goods, stone and silver jewellery, trinkets, good luck charms, wind chimes and other fun trinkets.

-If the opportunity arises, don’t miss the chance to take in a tango display!
-Argentina’s famous dance, this steamy strut has been described as “making love in the vertical position”!
+If the opportunity arises, be sure to to take in a tango display!
+Argentina’s famous dance, this steamy strut has been described as ‘making love in the vertical position’!
 You’ll find endless venues around the city for perfecting your moves, from salons to milongas (dance events) to cafes.
-Have a go, join in the fun, just realise that this sensual dance is addictive!
+Have a go, join in the fun – this sensual dance is addictive!

-Run by celebrity TV-chef Leandro Cristóbal, the food here is scrumdiddlyumptious!
-If you enjoy your seafood, this is the place to come.
+Run by celebrity TV chef Leandro Cristóbal, the food here is scrumdiddlyumptious!
+If you enjoy your seafood, this is the place to be.
 Start with some fabulous tapas, then jump straight into the grilled Spanish octopus or the delicious pork bondiola.
-If you can’t get a table here, try the Café San Juan La Cantina located just a few blocks away with a different menu.
+If you can’t get a table here, try the sister venue, Café San Juan La Cantina, located just a few blocks away with a different menu.

-Simple, spicy Peruvian food at affordable prices…what’s not to love?
-It’s popular at lunch time with the local office workers but has relatively quick service so don’t let that put you off.
+Simple, spicy Peruvian food at affordable prices… what’s not to love?
+It’s popular at lunch time with the local office workers, but has relatively quick service, so don’t let the bustle put you off.
 Help the food along with a pisco sour or a pitcher of chichi morada (a sweet, corn-based drink).

 The Poetry Building in Recoleta also comes highly recommended from a fellow globetrotter.